From the 'Battle of Flodden' the Hume had cried 'Home Home!'

 Left, a 6 watt ferrous motor in the EMI 150 above, works with the AMSTRAD IC2000 Mk.I of a claimed 18 watts per channel into 8-ohms, 20Hz-25KHz with 0.5% Distortion.
 The cabinets show one of the first lower market reflex port systems lifting low frequencies early in the 1970s with ideal amplifiers, EMI 150 claimed very loud.
 Most people remember the EMI 150TC a twin cone version and lightweight motors and magnets matter for low power, or what Nelson Pass refers to as First Watt listening at a fraction of a watt.
 People with high power modern speakers need an up-to-date amplifier and cannot judge relative quality using the wrong equipment.

-Left, above AMSTRAD IC2000 Mk.II using SEAS long excursion AlNiCo speakers and below the Mk.III using Goodmans ferrous motor speakers, for correct tone.
+Left, above AMSTRAD IC2000 Mk.II for SEAS long excursion AlNiCo speakers, Mk.III underneath uses Goodmans ferrous motor speakers, AMSTRAD 5000 below.

 Above, (the AMSTRAD 2000 series was exported to the United States but there are so few survivors that the) Radio Shack (Panasonic clone) REALISTIC STA-75 offers a similar project and its bookshelf speaker uses a paper edge pleated surround suggesting a much lower Damping Factor, in the US at least, probably thought dated but that might be more useful with EMI loudspeakers.
 Although a P.V.C. edge on the 319 or 350 may look faster it's only D.F.
 11 compared to D.F.
 5 on the paper-pleated edge and these are okay to be hooked with DF30 or lower 30 watt Solid State receivers of the late 1970s variety.